jhsu802701/rails_from_scratch_rails5/09-08-users_password_reset.md

                             passwords: 'users/passwords' }
   # END: user section
 ```
+* Refresh the browser.
+Now the controller listed in the debug box is "users/passwords".

 ### app/views/users/passwords/new.html.erb
 * Replace the contents of app/views/users/passwords/new.html.erb with the following code: